 Why Developers Are Moving to Docker Hardened Images (DHI)?

 What if securing your containers was as simple as changing one line in your Dockerfile?
-Docker Hardened Images—now free for everyone—strip away 95% of vulnerabilities while maintaining full compatibility with your existing workflows.
+Docker Hardened Images—now free for everyone—delivers zero-CVE base images and 95% smaller (distroless approach) while maintaining full compatibility with your existing workflows.

 The Big Announcement